 Fido can’t join you in The Herring, but can join you in the front section of The Wild Cafe and in the cocktail bar.

 Relish the beautiful, sandy, Mawgan Porth beach.
 It’s dog-friendly all year round, and right on your doorstep – perfect for walkies anytime.

 Most of the beaches in the area are also dog-friendly with no seasonal ban.
 Nearby Crantock beach is also a favourite spot amongst local dog-walkers.
 Just south of Newquay, why not combine with a spot of lunch at Rick Stein’s Fistral.

 The coastal path running along North Cornwall also passes through this bay, so it’s hard to get lost as you set off to explore the scenery beyond the bay.

 Away from the beach, North Cornwall has an abundance of dog-friendly activities for you and fido to enjoy together.
-Please see our North Cornwall Guide.
+For inspiration see our dog-friendly Cornwall destination page.